UnityProjectsSergi/MenuSystem/README.md

 # Audio System

+Wwise project version 2019.2.0.7216
 Has two audios only.
-Wwise project version 2019.2.0.7216

 # Future Implementations
-- add more audios and Effects.
+- Add more audios and Effects in Wwise.
 - Put in a server lamb local with docker
 - And create a login, register, reset password form on web site and inside unity.